 The appropriation of SFRF funds to Administering Agencies resulted in many varied and unique grant projects.
 The Administering Agencies and NCPRO are responsible for establishing programs and administering SFRF funds in a manner that ensures the achievement of the legislative intent for each project, as well as compliance with State and federal requirements.
 To aid in the development of projects NCPRO provided the Administering Agencies with a project template.
-(See Appendix A.) NCPRO created this template to collect information needed to determine if new projects comply with policies and regulations.
+(See Appendix A) NCPRO created this template to collect information needed to determine if new projects comply with policies and regulations.
 The template also provides for the development of performance measures for each grant.

-NCPRO is responsible for reviewing and approving all projects and performance measures.
-NCPRO and the Administering Agencies will work together to resolve any conflicting approaches to compliance techniques and procedures.
+NCPRO is responsible for reviewing project plans and performance measures that are designed to carry out the legislative intent for all projects.
+NCPRO and Administering Agencies will work together to resolve any conflicting approaches to compliance techniques and procedures.
 If necessary, any such issues may be referred to the State Budget Director for final resolution.